wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 - It is an easy-to-use administration system that permits to manage users or entities’ permissions to the different resources of the system in a simple way.

-- The users will be able to execute only the functions over which they have permissions. - - This way, the system administrators, can isolate the workflow of each of them.
+- The users will be able to execute only the functions over which they have permissions.
+This way, the system administrators can isolate the workflow of each of them.

 - It allows administrators to create different categories of users with additional permissions and roles in the system.